Feiyuyu0503/free-dall-e-proxy/README.md

    # or use uvicorn
    uvicorn main:api.app
    ```
-The proxy service will now be accessible on the configured port.
+The proxy service will now be accessible on the configured port(default:8000).

 ## Usage
 To generate images with DALL·E 3, send a POST request to the proxy's API endpoint with your image generation parameters.
 The proxy will handle the request, communicate with the Coze platform supported bots(like Telegram,Discord...), and return the generated image.